Annie Higdon

-Annie Catherine Higdon (née Schollick; 30 December 1864 – 24 April 1946), also known as Kitty Higdon, was a British schoolmistress.
-She and her husband, Tom, were at the centre of the 25 year long Burston School Strike.
+Annie Catherine "Kitty" Higdon (née Schollick; 30 December 1864 – 24 April 1946) was a British schoolmistress.
+She and her husband, Tom, were at the centre of the 25-year long Burston School Strike.
 Their battle with authority is celebrated annually by a rally that attracts nationally known politicians and trade unionists.

 Life

-Higdon was born in Poulton-cum-Seacombe, which is now part of Wallasey in Cheshire.
+Higdon was born in Poulton-cum-Seacombe, which is now part of Wallasey, in Cheshire.
 She was born to Samuel and Jane Schollick in 1864.
-Her father was a shipwright but she became a qualified elementary teacher.
+Her father was a shipwright, but she became a qualified elementary teacher.
 She married Tom Higdon in 1896 and they initially lived in London.

-Annie (Kitty) was appointed headmistress in the Norfolk village of Wood Dalling with Tom as assistant teacher.
-There they were popular but they came into conflict with the authorities.
+Annie (Kitty) was appointed headmistress in the Norfolk village of Wood Dalling, with Tom as assistant teacher.
+There they were popular, but they came into conflict with the authorities.
 Norfolk Education Committee gave the Higdons little choice but to transfer to another school.
 They moved to the Burston School in 1911.
-Annies final comments in the school records were later removed by the education authority as political and inflammatory.
+Annie's final comments in the school records were later removed by the education authority as "political and inflammatory".

 Arriving at Burston, the Higdons were again popular with all but the authorities.
-The Reverend Charles Tucker Eland chaired the School's Managing Body.
+The Reverend Charles Tucker Eland chaired the school's managing body.
 Eland demanded deference and recognition of his right to lead the community.
-Their employers, themselves mostly tenants of brewery-owned land allied with the rector.
+Their employers, themselves mostly tenants of brewery-owned land, allied with the rector.

-In 1913, Tom Higdon stood for election to the parish council, topping the poll with Eland failing to be elected.
-The rector still had control of the school's managing body.
+In 1913, Tom Higdon stood for election to the parish council, topping the poll with Eland failing to be elected, but Eland still controlled the school's managing body.
 The Higdons had complained about children being taken from school for farm work.
-They also noted the dampness, inadequate heating and lighting, lack of ventilation and general unhygienic conditions in the school.
+They also noted the dampness, inadequate heating and lighting, lack of ventilation and generally unhygienic conditions in the school.
 The managers accused Annie of lighting a fire without their permission.
-She was also accused of not curtsying to the rector's wife.
-Annie was also accused of beating two girls.
+She was also accused of not curtsying to the rector's wife and also of beating two girls.
 It is now thought that all these accusations were invented or exaggerated.

-In 1914 the Higdons were dismissed but the pupils organised a strike.
+The Higdons were dismissed in 1914, but the pupils organised a strike.
 One of the pupils, Violet Potter, led the students out on strike.
 The vast majority agreed to be taught in temporary places.
 Initially they worked on the village green and then in a carpenter's shop.
 The situation attracted national publicity and crowd funding from supporters resulted in a new school building by 1917.
-Early visitors to the school were Sylvia Pankhurst and George Lansbury who opened the new building.
+Early visitors to the school were Sylvia Pankhurst and George Lansbury, who opened the new building.

 The school remained open with eleven pupils until Tom's death in 1939.
-Annie (Kitty) Higdon died in a retirement home at Swainsthorpe on 24 April 1946.
-She is buried alongside her husband Tom.
+Annie Higdon died in a retirement home at Swainsthorpe on 24 April 1946.
+She is buried alongside her husband in Burston churchyard, adjacent to the school building.

 Legacy

-Annie's life has featured in films and books.
-There is an annual rally each year which attracts leading Labour politicians including Neil Kinnock, Glenys Kinnock and Jeremy Corbyn.
+The Higdons' life and strike has featured in films and books.
+There is an annual rally each September which has attracted leading Labour politicians, including Neil Kinnock, Glenys Kinnock and Jeremy Corbyn.